JAITS: Name

+List of members

+Stations are listed in Japanese order of prefectures which is mirrored in ISO 3166-2:JP.

 Characteristics of the independent stations

 Degree of independence

-In the strict (North American) definition of "not affiliated with any networks", the only independent terrestrial television station in Japan would be The Open University of Japan, which produces almost all its programs in-house.
-In addition, most of the JAITS independent stations have investments from the Chunichi Shimbun Co.
+In the strict (North American) definition of "not affiliated with any networks", the only independent terrestrial television station in Japan in recent times would have been The Open University of Japan, which produces almost all its programs in-house.